- Throughout the world there are close to 800,000 people dying each year from suicide, which is one person every 40 seconds.

 - Every day about 8 Australians die by suicide and an attempt is made every 7 minutes.
 For every death by suicide, it is estimated that as many as 30 people attempt to end their lives.
-The estimate of suicide attempts each year is approximately 78,000.
+The estimate of suicide attempts each year is over 65,000.

 - The 2017 Australian Bureau of Statistics (ABS) reports 3,128 people died from suicide, which is a 9.1% increase over the previous year.

-- More than 3 out of every 4 deaths from suicide are men.
+- More than 3 out of every 4 deaths from suicide are male.

 - Each year there are more deaths from suicide than there are road accidents.

 - Suicide costs our nation more than $17 billion every year.